dmarcos/aframe-webvr-monthly-SF-presentation/content.md

 # What do the APIs look like

-Google's WebAR extends vrDisplay from the WebVR
+Google's WebAR extends vrDisplay from the existing WebVR API

 <pre style="font-size: 9pt">
   <code class="javascript">